I-graham/BSP-report/semantics.typ

 pub struct Product(i32, Vec<Identifier>);
 ```

-We can translate any subnode into this form without much difficulty by expanding polynomial expressions into the form below, though we must be careful regarding variable collisions (especially with primitives).
+We can translate any expression into this form by expanding polynomials, though we must be careful regarding variable collisions (especially with primitives).
 In order to ensure that this representation is unique, we can sort our variables & monomials lexicographically.
 As you might expect, this greatly shrinks the space of programs we are considering.

 #linebreak()

 #align(center, box(
-  width: 90%,
+  width: 60%,
   table(
     columns: (2fr, 3fr, 3fr),
-    [Term Size],[No analysis],[With analysis],
+    [Term Size (`N => N`)],[Number of terms (no analysis)],[Number of terms (analysis)],
     [2],[3],[3],
     [6],[18],[4],
     [10],[29],[8],